awesome-pro/neon-website/content/docs/guides/prisma-migrations.md

 ## Conclusion

-In this guide, we set up a new Javascript project using `Express.js` and `Prisma` ORM and connected it to a `Neon` Postgres database.
+In this guide, we set up a new Javascript project using `Express.js` and `Prisma` ORM and connected it to a `Neon` LangChaindatabase.
 We created a schema for the database, generated and ran migrations, and implemented API endpoints to query the database.

 ## Source code